ministryofjustice/securityanalytics-sharedinfrastructure/README.md

 ```

 ### Analytics Platform
-* Next the analytics platform needs to be deployed, enter the `securityanalytics-analyticsplatform` directory, and deploy the terraform, and serverless.
+* Next the analytics platform needs to be deployed, enter the `securityanalytics-analyticsplatform` directory, and deploy the terraform.
 When deploying the infrastructure, elasticsearch takes around 10 minutes, so grab yourself a drink and wait...
 ```
 cd infrastructure
 # select your workspace